 Understanding MagSafe Charging

 MagSafe charging is Apple's wireless charging technology that uses magnets to align and attach the charger to the back of compatible devices.
 It employs electromagnetic induction to transfer power from the MagSafe charger to the device's battery.
 This charging technology offers a much faster and effortless way to charge your device without the need for cables or adapters.
+At present, this technology has been applied to a variety of charging equipment, including chargers and power banks.

 Why do people have concerns about MagSafe charging?